DHTMLX/docs-diagram/docs/api/diagram/addshape_method.md

 @short: creates a custom shape; sets sidebar options for its editing in the right panel of the editor

 @params:
-- type      string      the unique name of a type of a shape
+- `type: string` - the unique name of a type of a shape
-- parameters     object    an object with the additional parameters of the <i>addShape</i> function
+- `parameters: object` - an object with the additional parameters of the <i>addShape</i> function

 @example:
 const diagram = new dhx.Diagram("diagram", {